UCSBCarpentry/2022-08-09-ucsb-r-geospatial/setup.md

 Clicking the download link will automatically download all of the files to your default download directory as a single compressed (`.zip`) file.
 To unzip this file, double click the folder icon in your file navigator application (for Macs, this is the Finder application).
+Inside are 4 more zip archives.
+Each of these 4 also need to be unzipped!

 For a full description of the data used in this workshop see the [data page](https://github.com/datacarpentry/geospatial-workshop/blob/gh-pages/data).

+If you are using our cloud LSIT RStudio, unzip the data folder **and also unzip the four folders inside of it!** Upload these four folders to your online RStudio.

 ## Zoom Install and Update
 {% include install_instructions/videoconferencing.html %}